Clifford Last: Centre Five group

 Last was a foundation member of Centre Five, a group formed in 1960 to promote contemporary abstract sculpture in Australia.
 The group, originally called Centre Four, was founded in 1953 by Hungarian-born Julius Kane, featuring Last, Norma Redpath and German-born Inge King.
 Centre Five was a splinter group of the Victorian Sculptors' Society comprising members Clifford Last, Inge King, Vincas Jomantas, Teisutis Zikaras, Julius Kane and Lenton Parr.
 They shared common characteristics in their style and felt that exhibiting together would be to their advantage.
-Their aim was to foster the understanding of modern sculpture among Australian architects and the public.

-The project was problematic in that they had resigned from the Victorian Sculptors' Society and in effect set themselves up as competition.
+Their aim was to foster the understanding of modern sculpture among Australian architects and the public.The project was problematic in that they had resigned from the Victorian Sculptors' Society and in effect set themselves up as competition.
 The result was a severe split in the very small sculpture world of the time, the repercussions of which are still felt today.
 Due to the nature of the split, the Society – formed to promote the work of members – missed out on official consideration.
 Last later was a member of the Commonwealth Art Advisory Board.

 Work

-Materials with which Last worked included bronze, slate, wood and aluminium.
-Using wood as his favoured medium, Last furthered his studies at the Royal Melbourne Institute of Technology.
-After he spent fourteen months back in England in 1950–1951, Last's work took on a more geometrical form.
-He explored the use of shapes that he believed demonstrated the emotions existing in family groups and then explored subjects such as dualism and Trinity through the manipulation of religious references and symbols.
+Materials with which Last worked included marble, bronze, slate, wood and aluminium.
+Using marble as his favoured medium, Last furthered his studies at the Royal Melbourne Institute of Technology.
+Last’s work of the 1950s resembled other modernist sculpture in Australia at that time in its abstracted but instantly recognisable figurative forms, but on becoming deeply involved with the Theosophy Movement in the early 1960s, his work became more idiosyncratic as he worked predominately in local timbers.
+He employed attenuated shapes that he believed demonstrated the emotions existing in family groups and explored mystical references.
+His work transformed again in the 1970s into assemblages of found geometric forms often referencing Jungian archetypes.

 Last preferred the work to speak for itself and, unless asked, opted not to go into detail.

-He carved wood such as Jarrah, using, for example, the cruciform shape in relativistic relationships which left interpretation open.
+He carved wood such as jarrah, using, for example, the cruciform shape in relativistic relationships which left interpretation open.
 One such form could refer to animals, plants, icons, people or groups.

 A fine example of his large-scale bronzes entitled "Family" was commissioned by the Government of Australia, in 1971, as an official gift to the international organization, Asian Development Bank, which displays it in its headquarters in Manila.